 Banana Cinnamon Oatmeal is like banana bread in a bowl!
 Easy to make from scratch oatmeal that’s hearty and naturally sweet.
 You won’t miss the microwave!

-Did I ever tell you guys about the time Chad tried to make me oatmeal?
-He was trying to follow the instructions on whatever generic carton of oats we had in the cabinet, and for some reason added nothing sweet, but gave me like an entire of teaspoon of salt.
+Once this guy I was dating tried to be cute and bring me oatmeal for breakfast while I was working.
+He was trying to follow the instructions on some generic carton of oats, and for some reason added nothing sweet, but gave me like an entire of teaspoon of salt. 😒

 If you are not a person that makes oatmeal from scratch very often (or maybe never?!), have no fear!
 It’s super simple, and will actually only take a few minutes more than instant oats.
 You won’t miss the microwave, I promise!